edumunoz/fluent-futures/README.md

-This is my attempt to provide a fluent, composable, future for Java (mainly java6 and java7 as java8 has `CompletableFuture<V>`)
+This is my attempt to provide a fluent future for Java (mainly java6 and java7 as java8 has `CompletableFuture<V>`)

 The base type included here is `FluentFuture<V>` which builds on Guava's `ListenableFuture<V>` and adds methods to make the operations under Guava's `Futures` utility class members.
 Most of the existing types and interfaces are preserved, as is, from Guava and a few new ones have been added where it makes sense.